marcoooo/waves-dockers/test-containers/schedulers/htcondor/README.md

   bash-4.1# su - testuser -c "condor_submit /etc/condor/test.submit"
   bash-4.1# condor_q

-## Building the image
+## How to build the image

 Build from this directory using the enclosed Dockerfile

-  docker build -rm -t agaveapi/htcondor .
+  > docker build -rm -t agaveapi/htcondor .